nolanlawson/memory-leaks-2020/markdown.md

 Memory leaks are actually a huge problem on the web today.
 Most web pages don't even know that they're leaking.
 But a lot of them are!
 Here's two members of the Chrome team asserting that they believe most OOMs are caused by webpages, not the browser itself.

+I used to work on a browser performance team (at Microsoft Edge), so I know that browsers often go to heroic lengths to deal with the Wild West that is the Web.
+If you've got a hundred browser tabs open, browsers have to work very hard to throttle, or suspend, or terminate those tabs just to keep the browser running smoothly.

+If your browser
+is using up a lot of memory, it may not be the browser's fault - it could be the web pages' fault.

 ---